Dover alternatives: The Portsmouth & Plymouth routes to France

 On paper, Dover can look faster.
 In reality, the West Route often wins on comfort: less tense driving, a proper meal, time to decompress, and kids who can move around rather than being strapped in for hours.

-We’ve found that starting the trip onboard makes a big difference.
+We’ve found that starting the trip on board makes a big difference.
 The kids get a change of scene, you can actually sit down, and there’s a clear shift from travel mode into holiday mode as soon as the ship leaves port.
-A quick deck walk after boarding is, for us, often the difference between chaos and chill.
+A quick deck walk after boarding is often the difference between chaos and chill.

 We’ve sailed the Saint-Malo ↔ Portsmouth route ourselves and wrote up our experience with photos and a quick visual impression.
 If you’re wondering what the crossing feels like in real life (and what it’s like with kids), this one’s for you: Read our Saint-Malo ↔ Portsmouth experience.